My Mission Statement

 Who Made Your Jewellery

-Every piece is handcrafted, by Shakti, right here in our beautiful studio boutique in the ancient town of Ashburton in Devon, United Kingdom.
-Please feel free to come and have a look around the studio and see how she spins her gold into unique artisanal treasures.
+Every piece is handcrafted, by me, right here in my beautiful studio boutique in the ancient town of Ashburton in Devon, United Kingdom.
+Please feel free to come and have a look around the studio and see how I spin my gold into unique artisanal treasures.